statisticalbiotechnology/smooth_q_to_pep/README.md

 | **q2pep** | rank-based | 	a list of target identifications with *q-values* |
 | **d2pep** | score-based | target‑decoy competition (TDC) output: a list of target and decoy identifications with *scores* |

-Internally, both workflows use isotonic regression - implemented via the Pool-Adjacent-Violators Algorithm (PAVA) or I‑Splines.
+Internally, both workflows use isotonic regression - implemented via either the Pool-Adjacent-Violators Algorithm (PAVA) or I‑Splines.
 Optional post-processing can be applied to derive q-values from the estimated PEPs.
+In I‑Spline regression, for **d2pep**, scores are adaptively binned to balance decoy counts per bin, with tighter bins at lower scores.
+Linear weight rescaling is applied to emphasize early (low-PEP) regions.

 ---